 3. Other common migraine triggers in sugary foods

 Sometimes people may erroneously assume the triggering factor in their food choice was sugar.
 When it was actually something else in the sweet treat.
-Sugary foods are often combined with other ingredients that are considered common migraine triggers such as nuts, chocolate, food colorings and certain dried foods.
+Sugary foods are often combined with other ingredients that are considered common migraine triggers such as nuts, chocolate, food colorings and certain dried fruits.

 Determining migraine foods triggers can be very tricky especially when you have frequent attacks.
 From observation, some people have a handful of common foods that are triggering.
 So, eliminating one food at a time often does not yield results.
-For example, they may avoid chocolate while continuing the eat nuts and protein bars (common migraine triggers) while being sensitive to all three foods.
+For example, they may avoid yogurt while continuing the eat nuts and protein bars (common migraine triggers) while being sensitive to all three foods.
 It can be quite frustrating especially since many well-meaning “experts” suggest avoiding suspected foods one at a time.

 4. When headache from eating too much sugar is really prodrome, the first phase of migraine